KRproject-tech/RL_triPendulum_Swingup/README.md

 しらんけど

-## Definitions for the dynamics of perdulumn
+## Definitions for the dynamics of the pendulum

+The dynamics of the pendulum are defined in the MJCF (MuJoCo Format) file named `inverted_tri_pendulum.xml`.

 ## actions